 The idea seems to have been that Europeans were sailors; Europeans had ships and boldly sailed them.
 Aboriginal people watched — and the twentieth-century textbook illustrations shown on the slide [above] imply that they watched from shore. [see the Europeans’ ships in the background?]

-[See image in William Gilbert, "Guy Not Gosnold: A Correction," page 265, pdf.
+[See image in William Gilbert, “Guy not Gosnold: a correction,” Post Medieval Archeology 41, no. 2 (2007), 265.
 Note the red dot on the map in the slide above indicates the contact point.]

 Older artwork, closer in time to the events portrayed, suggest Aboriginal people were actually quite active themselves.
 This scene is taking place in Newfoundland.
 The illustration is meant to be read as a narrative: We can see the ship sailing in [this is one ship, shown in different places at different parts of the narrative, not multiple ships], we can see a Beothuk village, and, having seen the ship, that the people have taken an animal skin and fashioned a flag.
 They’ve jumped into their boats and paddled out to meet the ship — waving the flag.

 [In answer to a question about the illustrator: His name was Matthäus Merian, the illustration was printed in Dreyzehender Theil Americae (De Bry, 1628).
 And yes, this method of visual narration was common at the time, but no, I don’t think he invented it.
 Merian worked for, and married into, a famous publishing family, the De Brys.
 Merian most likely would have been following conventions of longstanding that they used in decorating maps and illustrating texts in their atlases &c.